 "We're essentially using Trello as a mini-lesson app here, to break up the process into bite-size increments," Chris explains.
 "We also use various Trello triggers on Zapier to celebrate students' progress, from when they join to when they finish—they get a little gif party."

 Gif parties aren't the only way we automate celebrations in Slack, either.
 Behind the scenes our help center, Help Scout, keeps track of how many customers each of us helps and posts a message whenever we hit a milestone.
-And while we use Slack, your team could just as easily replicate these in other chat apps like Stride, too.

 "Trello is so flexible, and when used with Zapier, it can do pretty much anything." - Chris VanderKolk, App Improvement Engineer, Zapier